Sun Myung Moon: Business

-Tongil Group is a South Korean business group (chaebol "Tongil" is Korean for "unification," the name of the Unification Church in Korean is "Tongilgyo."), founded in 1963 by Moon as a nonprofit organization to provide revenue for the church.
-Its core focus was manufacturing but in the 1970s and 1980s it expanded by founding or acquiring businesses in pharmaceuticals, tourism, and publishing.
-Among Tongil Group's chief holdings are: The Ilwha Company, which produces ginseng and related products; Ilshin Stone, building materials; and Tongil Heavy Industries, machine parts including hardware for the South Korean military.
+Tongil Group is a South Korean business group (chaebol "Tongil" is Korean for "unification"; the name of the Unification Church in Korean is "Tongilgyo") founded in 1963 by Moon as a nonprofit organization to provide revenue for the church.
+Its core focus was manufacturing, but in the 1970s and 1980s, it expanded by founding or acquiring businesses in pharmaceuticals, tourism, and publishing.
+Among Tongil Group's chief holdings are: The Ilwha Company, which produces ginseng and related products; Ilshin Stone, building materials; and Tongil Heavy Industries, machine parts, including hardware for the South Korean military.

 News World Communications is an international news media corporation founded by Moon in 1976.
 It owns United Press International, World and I, Tiempos del Mundo (Latin America), The Segye Ilbo (South Korea), The Sekai Nippo (Japan), the Zambezi Times (South Africa), and The Middle East Times (Egypt).
-Until 2008 it published the Washington D.C.-based newsmagazine Insight on the News.
-Until 2010, it owned the Washington Times.
+Until 2008, it published the Washington, D.C.-based newsmagazine Insight on the News.
+Until 2010, it owned The Washington Times.
 On 2 November 2010, Sun Myung Moon and a group of former Times editors purchased the Times from News World.

-In 1982, Moon sponsored the film Inchon, an historical drama about the Battle of Inchon during the Korean War.
-It was not successful critically or financially, and was criticized for its unfair treatment of the North Korean government.
+In 1982, Moon sponsored the film Inchon, a historical drama about the Battle of Inchon during the Korean War.
+It was not successful critically or financially and was criticized for its unfair treatment of the North Korean government.

-In 1989, Moon founded Seongnam Ilhwa Chunma, the second most successful soccer club in Korean football, having won a record 7 league titles, 2 FA Cups, 3 League Cups, and 2 AFC Champions League titles.
+In 1989, Moon founded Seongnam Ilhwa Chunma, the second most successful soccer club in South Korea, having won a record 7 league titles, 2 FA Cups, 3 League Cups, and 2 AFC Champions League titles.
 Seongnam's record was beaten by Jeonbuk Hyundai Motors in 2020.

-The church is the largest owner of U.S. sushi restaurants and in the Kodiak region of Alaska, is the area's largest employer.
+The church is the largest owner of US sushi restaurants, and in the Kodiak region of Alaska is the area's largest employer.
 The church founded the first currently operating automobile manufacturing plant in North Korea, Pyeonghwa Motors, and is the second largest exporter of Korean goods.